Helperbird/website/src/pages/features/overlay.md

 url: features/overlay/
 ---

-## Tell Me About This feature
+## About This Feature

-Easily customize the appearance of any website with Helperbird's overlay/tint feature.

-Adjust brightness, contrast and color to improve readability and reduce eye strain.

-Perfect for those with visual impairments or for night time reading.
-Try it now with our easy-to-use browser extension.
+Helperbird's Overlay feature lets you customize how any website looks.
+Adjust brightness, contrast, and color to make reading easier and reduce eye strain.
+Perfect for people with visual impairments or for reading at night.

 ## Benefits

-The benefits of an overlay/tint on a website are:

-### Reducing glare and bright light
+### Reduce Glare
-Improving the readability of text by reducing glare and bright light on the screen.
+Improve text readability by reducing glare and bright light.

-### Help with light sensitivity or color blindness
+### Help with Visual Impairments
-Helping users with visual impairments, such as those with light sensitivity or color blindness.
+Assist users with light sensitivity or color blindness.

-### Decreasing eye strain
+### Decrease Eye Strain
-Decreasing eye strain and fatigue while reading
+Lower eye strain and fatigue while reading.

-### Customize the appearance
+### Customize Appearance
-It allows users to customize the appearance of a website to their preference.
+Change the look of a website to fit your preferences.

-### Improve focus and concentration
+### Improve Focus
-It allows for better focus and concentration on the text.
+Enhance concentration on the text.

-### Dark mode
+### Night Mode
-It can also be used to darken a website for night time reading
+Darken a website for comfortable nighttime reading.

-### Change the color scheme
+### Change Color Scheme
-It can be used to change the color scheme of a website to match personal preference.
+Alter the color scheme of a website to match your taste.

-### Features
+## Features

-- Apply a overlay to any website you visit.
+- Apply an overlay to any website you visit
-- Pick from 24 default colors or a custom color.
+- Choose from 24 default colors or create a custom color
-- Choose the opacity of the overlay or tint.
+- Adjust the opacity of the overlay or tint
-- Available for Chrome, Edge, Firefox, iPad &  iPhone.
+- Available on Chrome, Edge, Firefox, iPad, and iPhone

-## Is this a Pro feature?
+## Is This a Pro Feature?

-It is a Pro feature.
-You can get a free trial of Helperbird Pro by clicking the button below.
+Yes, this is a Pro feature.
+You can try Helperbird Pro for free by clicking the button below.

-## Tell me abit more about this feature
+## More About This Feature

-Helperbirds' Overlay feature is a filter which puts a tint on your browser viewport to make text more readable.
-Color and opacity are fully configurable.
+Helperbird's Overlay feature adds a tint to your browser to make text more readable.
+You can fully customize the color and opacity.
+This feature helps people with visual distortions, such as Scotopic Sensitivity Syndrome, by making text clearer and reducing perceptual errors.

-This Helperbird feature is used by people suffering from visual distortions reading the content on the normal background (Scotopic Sensitivity Syndrome).

-The colored overlay can improve the reading abilities of such users by reducing or eliminate perceptual processing errors.

-Bright web pages are a known issue on the web which affects peoples ability to read and focus.

-Users with Irlen syndrome or people who dont like bright white web pages can change the overlay color of a web page with the Helperbird’s overlay feature.
+Bright web pages can be hard to read and focus on.
+With Helperbird’s Overlay feature, users with Irlen Syndrome or those who prefer less bright screens can change the overlay color of a web page for a better reading experience.